Woman encourages New York Giants to change policy requiring tickets for babies

-PLUMSTED TOWNSHIP, New Jersey (WABC) -- One family in New Jersey hopes their negative experience will encourage the New York Giants to change their policy of requiring tickets for infants.
+PLUMSTED TOWNSHIP, New Jersey (WABC) -- The New York Giants have changed their policy of requiring tickets for infants after a family from New Jersey shared their negative experience at a pre-season game.

 All the members of Sarah Zadoyko-Bartee's family are huge New York Giants fans.
 Everybody has jerseys, they go to meet and greets with the players and the Bartees are happy club-level season ticket holders.